BraedenCollings/Final-Project-DS202/README.md

 ![](README_files/figure-gfm/unnamed-chunk-25-1.png)<!-- -->

 A graph just to get an idea of what amount of fatal crashes had a form of drugs or alcohol in there system at the time of the crash.
+We see that just over 27% of fatal crashes over 2017-2021 had a form of impairment involved.

 ``` r
 master %>% filter(Impairment == TRUE) %>%